 Colic drops for babies

 There is no convincing evidence that any of the available colic remedies actually work.
-Some of the options available include:
+Some of the options available include the following, however, you should be aware that the National Institute for Health and Care Excellence (NICE) actively recommends against their use:

 - Simeticone (for example, the commonly used brand Infacol®).
 The idea of this is that it reduces the amount of gas in the baby's gut.
 Studies have found there is not much difference between simeticone and placebo drops.
 (Placebo drops are drops with no active ingredient.)